- Carthage fights for survival against rebellious mercenaries and North Africans in the Mercenary War (241-238 BCE);

 Up until this time, Hamilcar and the other Carthaginian commanders had shown clemency towards prisoners of war.
 Captured rebels were given a choice: they were allowed to fight for Carthage again or to go home, in which case they had to swear that they would never take up arms against Carthage again.
 The Carthaginian attitude soon changed when Matho, Spendius and Autaritos decided to torture and murder Gisgo, still their prisoner, and some 700 of his men.
 The poor men were marched out of the camp, their hands, noses and ears were cut off and their legs were broken.
 Finally, they were thrown into a ditch, completely mutilated but still alive, to bleed to death.
 The rebel commanders now also stipulated that in future, every captured Carthaginian would be executed immediately.
 Hamilcar’s reaction was swift and remorseless: from now on, captured rebels would be trampled to death by elephants.
 These actions ushered in the ugliest phase in the entire war, where clemency was seen as a weakness.

 Towards the end of 239 BCE, the tide seemed to turn against Carthage again.
 The previous year, she had effectively lost control of Sardinia when mercenaries stationed there had rebelled and a new force of mercenaries sent to quell the revolt had defected as well (see below).
-Supplies sent from Emporia had been lost at sea during a storm and the all-important cities of Utica and Hippo Diarrythos had defected to the rebels.
-Some 500 Carthaginians had been executed there, while Hamilcar and Hanno – who held joint command – were constantly quarrelling over which strategy to adopt.
+Now there were more disasters.
+Supplies sent from Emporia were lost at sea during a storm and the all-important cities of Utica and Hippo Diarrythos defected to the rebels.
+Some 500 Carthaginians were executed there, while Hamilcar and Hanno – who held joint command – were constantly quarrelling over which strategy to adopt.
 Carthage soon found herself under siege.

 End of the Mercenary War